 The next step was to define the scope of the project in a detailed 3-page document that spelled out the form, function, cost and compliance requirements.
 The scope document made a good starting point but constantly evolved throughout the project.

 We then broke down the overall project into manageable chunks and started the initial design work (conceptual stage).
-During this stage we designed sketches or CAD concepts to present to the client and seek feedback.
+During this stage we designed sketches and CAD concepts to present to the client and seek feedback.
 We did this for a number of iterations, eventually settling on what the client needed and was happy with.

-This is where we detailed the CAD and created 2D drawings which were used in the manufacturing process.
+The next step to was detail the parts and assemblies to make a physical prototype to present to the client.
+Once the direction was confirmed, a set of steel factory build prototypes were made that the customer was able to test thoroughly and begin to obtain crowd funding for production.
+This enables us to detail the CAD and create 2D drawings which can be used in the manufacturing process.
 Releasing parts for tooling/manufacturing is the most critical step in a project such as this because large investments are involved and care needs to be taken.

 When we presented these life-sized full product prototypes to the client it gave them an opportunity to review it and gain a feel for the functions.
 This all occurred for a very small outlay and without any large amount of tooling or manufacturing.
 This is one of the major specialties of Pro-Dev – providing this kind of R&D product development service at a very affordable cost.

+We have been working closely with all the factories involved to ensure the highest quality standard.
 This project demonstrated Pro-Dev’s full suite of services and how a potential client can best use us.
-Clients can work with us up to CAD stage, to prototype stage or use our full range of services up to and including manufacturing.
+Clients can work with us up to CAD stage, to prototype stage or use our full range of services up to and including packaging and manufacturing.